Frequently Asked Questions (FAQ)

 What transcripts should I submit?

-Please submit official transcripts for all undergraduate courses and programs.
+Please submit official transcripts for all undergraduate and/or graduate courses and programs.
 Failure to submit all transcripts will delay consideration of your application.